karlmdavis/rps-tourney/dev/work-log.md

     * Adding `hibernate-core` as a direct dependency to `-app` fixed the problem.
     * Next challenge: the `-app` project is using Spring injection all over the place in its ITs.
 If I move them to Tomcat, that has to be ripped out.
 Is this still a good idea?
         * How do folks deal with webapp resources with Spring Test?

+### 2018-01-12, Friday

+* 0.4h (2150-2215): Issue #36: Put it on ice, after documenting my thoughts and committing the WIP changes.
+* 1.75h (2216-0002): Issue #111: Upgrade runtime/platform dependencies.
+    * Spent way too long thinking about whether or not it's a good idea to change project versions in Jenkins builds:
+        * I think I've settled on "no, it's not a good idea"?
+        * Doesn't really provide a lot of value as depending on SNAPSHOT versions that you don't have checked out locally is almost always a bad idea anyways?
+        * And Maven just... doesn't support it well.
+It's going to break version ranges and other "get the latest" behaviors.

+### 2018-01-13, Saturday

+* 5h: Issue #111: Upgrade runtime/platform dependencies.
+    * Wasn't tracking time, really.
+    * Fixed several problems with Jenkins to get the `jessentials` `Jenkinsfile` build working.
+And finally succeeded!

+### 2018-01-14, Sunday

+* 3h (0700-0740,0950-1045): Issue #111: Upgrade runtime/platform dependencies.
+    * Going through the `jessentials-parent` POM and upgrading things there, reading change logs.
+        * Stopped tracking time on this, as I was at it off and on for much of the day.
+Maybe 3h total?

+### 2018-01-15, Monday

+* 1h (1000-1015,2230-2315): Issue #111: Upgrade runtime/platform dependencies.
+    * Upgraded to Eclipse Oxygen, which is required by JUnit 5.
+    * Finished upgrading the `jessentials-*` dependencies and plugins.
+Got that committed and passing in Jenkins.
+    * Note: Need to add SonarQube support to `Jenkinsfile`.
+Whoops.

+### 2018-01-20, Saturday

+* 4h (unknown): Issue #111: Upgrade runtime/platform dependencies.
+    * Got `jessentials` refresh completed.
+    * Got SonarQube analysis working for `jessentials`.
+        * Spent an embarassing amount of time trying to solve nonexistent problems with "IT coverage not being included" (it was).
+Too damned sleep-deprived.

+### 2018-01-26, Friday

+* 2.25h (1715-1615,2130-2245): Issue #111: Upgrade runtime/platform dependencies.
+    * Released `jessentials-*` projects.
+    * Started updating everything in the `rps-tourney` POMs.

+### 2018-01-27, Saturday

+* 5.0h (unknown): Issue #111: Upgrade runtime/platform dependencies.
+    * Started updating dependencies.

+### 2018-01-28, Sunday

+* 3.5h (unknown): Issue #111: Upgrade runtime/platform dependencies.
+    * Mostly done updating dependencies:
+        * Still need to update to JUnit 5.
+        * Didn't move to very latest Jetty; just to latest of the previous release series (still supported!).
+        * Have two `-webapp` test failures to resolve.
+Only 2!
+That's crazypants.

+### 2018-01-29, Monday

+* 1:25h (0838-1003): Issue #111: Upgrade runtime/platform dependencies.
+    * Resolved one test failure.
+    * Still stuck on the `GameIT` failure, though.
+Looks like it thinks the form is `display:none` when it goes to submit the name change.

+### 2018-01-30, Tuesday

+* 0:30h (2157-2227): Issue #111: Upgrade runtime/platform dependencies.
+    * Trying to debug test failure.
+Started upgrading jQuery.

+### 2018-01-31, Wednesday

+* 0:33h (0810-0811,2115-2147): Issue #111: Upgrade runtime/platform dependencies.
+    * Kicked off a `mvn verify` with the new jQuery version.
+Still failed in the same place.
+    * Tried to find how/where to debug the jQuery execution in HtmlUnit.
+No luck yet.

+### 2018-02-01, Thursday

+* 3:00h (2015-2315): Issue #111: Upgrade runtime/platform dependencies.
+    * Finally tracked down the remaining `GameIT.updateName()` test failure to an apparent HtmlUnit bug.
+Sent message to the `htmlunit-user` mailing list about it.
+    * Build is now passing locally!
+    * Need to take a look and see if anything else ought to be updated.
+JUnit 5, maybe?
+    * Then, need to get build passing in Jenkins.

+### 2018-02-03, Saturday

+* 3:03h (1326-1410,1440-1530,2106-2235): Issue #111: Upgrade runtime/platform dependencies.
+    * Got benchmarks running again.
+    * Started cleaning up for commit.
+Still need to:
+        1. Get wro4j changes finalized.
+        2. Fix the Liquibase changelog, to avoid checksum errors.
+        3. Switch to a new branch and commit.

+### 2018-02-04, Sunday

+* 4:57h (0800-0920,1101-1111,1300-1500,2155-2322): Issue #111: Upgrade runtime/platform dependencies.
+    * Finalized wro4j changes.
+    * Got Jenkins build working.
+    * Cleaned up the Liquibase changelog.
+    * Fixed intermittent testcase.
+    * Fixed code coverage data collection.
+    * Setup new Jenkins project.
+    * Added benchmarks to `Jenkinsfile`.
+    * Committed, merged, resolved.
+    * Next up: deployment.

+### 2018-02-10, Saturday

+* 0:28h (2110-2138): Issue #111: Upgrade runtime/platform dependencies.
+    * Worked to fix build failure by tweaking Jenkins config.
+    * Looks like Nexus still doesn't see the `jenkins` user, though.
+* 0:15h (2139-2154): Issue #113: Deploy to new `eddings`.
+    * Copied files from `justdavis-ansible.git`.
+    * Started updating that README.

+### 2018-02-11, Sunday

+* 5:17h (0807-0901,0929-1356): Issue #111: Upgrade runtime/platform dependencies.
+    * Fixed the build.
+        * Was on baby and chore duty for most of this time, so not very productive.
+* 3:57h (1457-1731,2114-2337): Issue #113: Deploy to new `eddings`.
+    * Got deployment working!
+    * Still need to:
+        1. Get `test.sh` working.
+        2. Restore the old `rps` DB.
+        3. Poke at the old DB to verify what the admin account is.
+Update config XML if necessary.
+        4. Finish play to also generate cert, install Apache, config Apache.
+        5. Wire up `Jenkinsfile` to actually deploy.

+### 2018-02-12, Monday

+* 1:33h (0830-0959,2129-2133): Issue #114: Liquibase production DB checksum error.
+    * Restored old production `rps` DB.
+    * Investigated, but couldn't find cause.
+    * As a workaround, just added a `<validChecksum/>` entry.
+    * Committed, tested, merged, deployed.
+* 2:49h (2134-0023): Issue #113: Deploy to new `eddings`.
+    * Verified by poking at the DB: my guess as to the admin account was correct.
+    * Had to argue with Tomcat and Apache a lot, but got the production site deployed again!
+    * Yay!!!

+### 2018-02-13, Tuesday

+* 0:42h (2140-2222): Issue #118: Duplicate key violation during guest login.
+    * Pushed possible fix to PR.
+    * Still need to figure out why errors weren't being captured in the `-webapp` 's log.

+### 2018-02-14, Wednesday

+* 1:34h (2125-2259): Issue #120: Errors not being logged.
+    * Got 500 errors handled properly.
+    * Still trying to get 404s handled correctly.

+### 2018-02-15, Thursday

+* 1:32h (0828-1000,2142-2215): Issue #120: Errors not being logged.
+    * Implemented a fix for this and Issue #95.
+Need to get it passing tests.

+### 2018-02-16, Friday

+* 0:45h (0735-0820): Issue #120: Errors not being logged.
+    * Got it passing tests and pushed out to a PR.
+    * Now have 3 PRs to merge, but need to be careful, since builds still not safe to run concurrently.
+* 0:45h (2200-2245): Issue #113: Deployment.
+    * Merged everything and redeployed.
+Success!
+    * Thought real hard about things:
+        * Test envs will be hard.
+Shouldn't go in as part of this issue.
+        * Need to start getting `Jenkinsfile` to run deploys.

+### 2018-02-17, Saturday

+* 6:50h (1000-1015,1140-1215,1430-1630,2100-0100): Issue #113: Deployment.
+    * Got the `Jenkinsfile` running deployments successfully.
+    * Merged to `master` and things got a bit odd: ran benchmarks even though I hadn't enabled them.
+No idea why...

+### 2018-02-18, Sunday

+* 2:20h (1000-1220): Issue #125: Jenkinsfile tweaks.
+    * Spent way too long stumped by host key checking, but finally came up with a good solution.
+* 1:15h (1325-1440): Issue #127: Ansible Vault password security.
+    * Resolved.